 This competitive award will honor one abstract accepted to the annual North American Congress of Clinical Toxicology (NACCT) on a topic in pediatric toxicology.
 NACCT is the major North American research meeting on clinical toxicology, attended by medical toxicologists, pharmacists and poison control specialists from around the world.
 The abstract must be submitted by a trainee (student, resident, clinical fellow, pre- or post-doctoral fellow) whose career interests include pediatric pharmacology and/or toxicology.

-The award will only pay the trainee’s 2017 NACCT registration cost; no other travel costs are included.
-The first Wasserman Research Abstract Award winner will be announced in 2017.
+The award will only pay the trainee’s NACCT registration cost; no other travel costs are included.
+The first Wasserman Research Abstract Award winner was announced in 2017.
 The applicant must complete the Student and Trainee Travel Award form and choose the option that they are interested for consideration for the Pediatric Travel Award.
 Other application requirements include a curriculum vitae; a letter of support from their program director that the applicant is a trainee; and a short paragraph on desires for future interests in pediatrics and toxicology.

 For any questions, please contact: Katherine O’Donnell, MD (Katherine.ODonnell2@childrens.harvard.edu), AACT Pediatric Section Chair